The Mosquito FightIn Spring on April 17, 2017 at 4:26 pm | Written by admin

 - Watch the Weather – Remember that mosquitoes have a hard time flying when it’s raining or in breezy conditions, so take advantage of those opportunities to take your pet outside.

-Mosquitoes will find any possible to enter your home and feed off you and your family.
+Mosquitoes will find any possibility to enter your home and feed off you and your family.
 Keep them at bay with these tips!

 - Keep Doors and Windows Closed – Keep these pests out by making sure your doors and windows are closed!
 Check for gaps around them that could let a mosquito inside.
 Easily done when there is AC in the house.

 - Fix Screens – Regularly check those screens for tears and rips that could allow mosquitoes into your house.
 Repairing them is a very simple task.
-Best solution for its hot in the house and need some sort of breeze to cool down.
+The best solution for its hot in the house and need some sort of breeze to cool down.

 - Buy Citronella Candles – Citronella candles can be hit or miss.
 The scents they produce do repel mosquitoes, but if the wind direction changes the mosquitoes may return.
 Tiki torches are another great option!